ƒxyzƒxyz Docs

 Overview

-The FIX (Financial Information eXchange) Server was designed to bridge traditional forex systems with decentralized exchanges.
+The FIX (Financial Information eXchange) Server was designed to bridge traditional currency market systems with decentralized exchanges.

 Purpose:

-- Connect traditional forex brokers to on-chain liquidity
+• Connect traditional currency market brokers to on-chain liquidity

 Technical Details: